 Privacy Precautionary Warning

 It should be noted that no data transmission over the Internet is 100% secure.
-As a result, the University cannot guarantee the security of the information that is transmitted via its online services.
+As a result, the University cannot assure the security of the information that is transmitted via its online services.
 However, a digital certificate has been installed on this website and SSL encryption is in place for all application forms submitted electronically.

 Reservation of Rights